-Nabarro on how the London market will open doors to high-growth companies
+London market opens doors to high-growth companies - .PDF file.

 The London Stock Exchange has announced the creation of a fourth listing option on its London stock exchanges.
 Complementing the existing listing options of a premium or standard listing on the main market or a listing on AIM, the high-growth segment offers a fourth option for fast-growing companies that have aspirations to a future full (premium) listing in London and want something more than an AIM listing but less than a full listing.